DeKalb County Burglary Lawyer

 Burglary in the second degree is similar to the first degree.
 However, the main difference is that the target is a commercial property, not a private residence.
 The first conviction for burglary in the second degree is a felony and comes with 1 to 5 years in prison.
 All subsequent convictions come with a prison sentence of 1 to 8 years.

 It’s important to note that, for either the first or second degree, any punishment for the fourth of subsequent offense cannot be withheld, suspended, deferred or probated.
 Essentially, you must serve any sentence handed down to its completion.

 CALL TODAY TO TALK TO A DEKALB COUNTY BURGLARY DEFENSE LAWYER

-Whether this is your first time being charged with burglary in Atlanta or you have experience with the state criminal justice system, you need a team of experienced criminal defense attorneys by your side.
+Whether this is your first time being charged with burglary in DeKalb County or you have experience with the state criminal justice system, you need a team of experienced criminal defense attorneys by your side.
 Every conviction can have a severe impact on your life.
-Trust the attorneys at Hawkins Spizman Fortas to work hard for the best possible outcome of your case, whether that is a settlement out of court or a long battle in it.
+Trust the attorneys at Hawkins Spizman to work hard for the best possible outcome of your case, whether that is a settlement out of court or a long battle in it.
 Contact a DeKalb County burglary defense lawyer today for a free consultation.